Female Building a Mud Nest

 |Class:||Animals (Animalia) - Chordates (Chordata) - Birds (Aves)|

 |Family:||Monarch Flycatcher (Monarchidae)|

 General Species Information:

-Found in the Murray Mallee Region
+Found in the Murray Mallee Region, SA, and possibly elsewhere

 The genders are easy to differential.
 The males have a horizontal line through the eye, the females have a vertical line through the eye.